JerryZhangZZY/EBU6304-2021-Software-Engineering-Group-111/README.md

 - Maroon

 If you want to design your onw theme, go to `theme.json` under `conf` directory to set colors for different parts of the software GUI.

+### Extensions

+#### Exit Timer

+Timer extension enables auto-exit if one single check-in last too long or if there is no more flights to check in.
+The software can lock its screen and return to welcome page.
+This will help save energy and protect users' privacy.

+To use exit timer extension, go to `config.yaml`, and set `overallTimer` (120 second for entire check-in process) and/or `backStageTimer` (4 seconds if no more flights) as `enable`.
+Set `disable` if you do not want to use them.
+The two entries are independent.

 ---